givemepower8/Phaser3Practices/docs/COC.md

 Level 3 electro dragon DpS 300 DpA HP 4,200, move speed 16, housing space 30

 Level 7 dragon DpS 310 DpA 387.5 HP 3,600, move speed 12, housing space 20

+Electro dragon's lighting can hit 5 building connected, dragon can have splash damage.

+Often 10 dragons, 10 balloons to take down air defence, one baby dragon and some minions for cleanup.

+## TH12 Farming

+Farming strategy is very different from war strategy.
+You are not looking for 3 stars but just for maximum profit.

+## TH12 Base design

+Home village usually protects resource storages, but in war base, those ones become trash building.

 ## League